kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 <img title="undistorted test1" alt="alt" src="./writeup_images/img_roi_sline1.png"  style=" margin:10px 40px; width: 100%" />
 <img title="undistorted test1" alt="alt" src="./writeup_images/img_roi_test4.png"  style=" margin:10px 40px; width: 100%" />
-<figcaption class=caption>Example of perspective transformation</figcaption>
+<p align="center">Example of perspective transformation</p>
 <br>

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 <code class=redcode>sliding _window_detection_v1()</code> is the routine responsible for lane-pixel identification.
 This code is located `common/utils.py`, lines 1155-1325.
 This routine first generates a histogram of active pixels in the lower 1/3rd of the thresholded image, detects the peak positions (counting the pixels per x position) and finds the x location corresponding to the peak positions located on the left and right of the x-axis midline.